GenericMappingTools/gmt/doc/rst/source/pslegend.rst

     of unequal width, instead provide the relative width of each column separated by whitespace.
 The sum of these widths are equated to the legend width set via **-D**.
+**P** *paragraph-mode-header-for-pstext*
+    Start a new text paragraph by specifying all the parameters needed (see **pstext -M** record description).
+Note that **pslegend** knows what all those values should be, so normally you can leave the entire record (after P) blank or leave it out all together.
+If you need to set at least one of the parameters directly, you must specify all and set the ones you want to leave at their default value to **-**.
 **S** *dx1 symbol size fill pen* [ *dx2 text* ]
     Plots the selected symbol with specified diameter, fill, and outline (see :doc:`psxy`).
 The symbol is centered at *dx1* from the left margin